Skip to main content

 IDE Navigation

-In vanilla Redux, actions and reducers are separate objects, and it may not be straightforward to know which reducers will run when you dispatch an action.
-You also need to manually wire reducers to actions, and in practice it gets difficult to navigate from the code that dispatches your action to the corresponding reducers.
+In vanilla Redux, actions and reducers live in separate objects, so it is not always easy to know which reducers will run when an action is dispatched.
+You also have to wire reducers to actions manually, which makes it harder to move from the dispatching code to the reducer that handles it.

-If you need to list all of your actions, you just go to the ReduxAction class declaration (or your base AppAction class, if you have it) and ask the IDE to list all of its subclasses.
+If you need to list all your actions, just go to the ReduxAction class declaration (or your base action class AppAction) and ask the IDE to list all of its subclasses.